microsoft/xlang/design_notes/XDN03 - xlang Type System.md

 ### Parameterized Interfaces

 xlang interfaces support type parameterization.
 Parameterized interfaces specify one or more type parameters that can be used as parameter types or return values of type members.
+Parameterized interface members may declare argument and/or return value types in terms of the type parameters instead of as concrete types.

+Like non-parameterized interfaces, parameterized interfaces require a GUID identifier.
+This GUID can be explicitly specified or implicitly generated from the type name.

 Parameterized interfaces can inherit from both parameterized and non-parameterized interfaces.
 When inheriting from a parameterized interface, the type parameters of the base interface must be specified, though they may be specified in terms of the derived interface's type parameters.

-Non-parameterized interfaces can only inherit from concrete interfaces.
-This includes non-parameterized interfaces as  well as parameterized interfaces where all of the type parameters have been fully specified.
+A concrete interface is either a non-parameterized interface or a parameterized interface where all of the type parameters have been fully specified.
+Non-parameterized interfaces may inherit from concrete interfaces, but they may not inherit from a parameterized interface.

 #### Parameterized Interface Examples